rmoralespp/jsonl/README.md

 ### About

-jsonl is a Python Library for Handling JSON Lines Files
+jsonl is a simple Python Library for Handling JSON Lines Files

 `jsonl` exposes an API similar to the `json` module from the standard library.